dib1979/Udacity-Capstone/README.md

 4. "max_cores_per_iteration": -1 - The maximum number of threads to use for a given training iteration.
 5. "featurization": 'auto' - FeaturizationConfig Indicator for whether featurization step should be done automatically or not, or whether customized featurization should be used
 6. "verbosity": logging.INFO - The verbosity level for writing to the log file.
 The default is INFO or 20.

+### AutoML Configurations
+1. experiment_timeout_minutes=30 - Maximum amount of time in minutes that all iterations combined can take before the experiment terminates.
+2. primary_metric - The metric that Automated Machine Learning will optimize for model selection
+3. n_cross_validations=3 - How many cross validations to perform when user validation data is not specified.
+4. debug_log = "automl_errors.log" - The log file to write debug information to.
+If not specified, 'automl.log' is used.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?